-It’s spring and it’s time to prop open the doors and let in the sunshine and the fresh air.
-The prettiest way to do this is with homemade fabric doorstops in your favourite fabrics… We’ve invited Natalie Santini of Hungry Hippie to guest blog for us today and show us how to make one…
+It’s time to prop open the doors and let in the sunshine and the fresh air.
+The prettiest way to do this is with homemade fabric doorstops in your favourite fabrics, so we’ve invited Natalie Santini of Hungry Hippie to guest blog for us today and show us how to make one.

 A big welcome to Natalie Santini from Hungry Hippie.

 “This door stop is pretty simple for the advanced beginner.
 It does have a zipper, but no special sewing feet or tools were used to put the zipper in.
 As an option, you could leave out the zipper and just attach ribbons or ties for closure.
 Read through the directions once before beginning, as it makes the process much easier to understand.
 If you have any questions, feel free to email me and I will get back to you as soon as I am able.
 Have fun!”

 • 2 pieces of 10 x 10″ fabric of your choice

 • 2 pieces of 10 x 10″ interfacing